jessebuckmann/sample_preparation_module/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/Programs/CONTRIBUTING.md

 Dear Contributor, we appreciate you showing your willingness to contribute!
-If you want to report a bug or suggest a change please adhere to the steps in this [README:How to report bug](https://git.science.uu.nl/ued2020/experiment-design-2020/-/blob/master/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/README.md)
+If you want to report a bug or suggest a change please adhere to the steps in this [README](https://git.science.uu.nl/r.deberg/experiment-design-2020/-/tree/master/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno#how-to-report-issuesbugscomplimentscomplaints)

 The easiest way to contribute is by adding new tabs with programs to the BIMBO_Interface.
 The way to this is creating a QDialog.
 Just make a new python file and start with the following class: